 If having a slim and lightweight phone isn’t high up on your list of Pros, then the BL5000 has a lot to offer.
 The big battery, bright vivid screen and interesting design makes the Doogee BL5000 stand out in the crowded Chinaphone market.

-There are some cons, like the lack of notification LED and fingerprint attractive materials but the Pros are stronger.
+There are some cons, like the lack of notification LED and fingerprint magnet materials, but, the Pros outweigh these.